 Flavor Variations

-- Spicy: Add red pepper flakes to the sauce for a kick of heat that accentuates the other flavors in the dish.
+- Spicy: Add chilli flakes to the sauce for a kick of heat that accentuates the other flavors in the dish.

 - Pasta: I used penne pasta, but any short, textured noodle variety will work well.

-- Dairy Free: You can use plant butter, cream, and cheese to make a dairy free version of this dish.
+- Dairy Free: You can use plant butter, cream, and cheese to make a dairy free version of this creamy prawn chorizo pasta dish.

 - Meat: You can use Italian sausage in place of chorizo.
 Ground chicken, turkey, or beef would work, as well.